salesforcecli/plugin-packaging/messages/package_version_retrieve.md

 # summary

 Retrieve package metadata for a specified package version.
+Package metadata can be retrieved for converted second-generation managed package versions only.

 # description

 Retrieving a package version downloads the metadata into the directory you specify.

-You can retrieve metadata for a second-generation managed package or an unlocked package.

 Specify the subscriber package version ID (starts with 04t) and the path to an empty directory when you run this command.

 # examples

-- Retrieve package metadata for a subscriber package version ID (starts with 04t) into my-folder/ within your Salesforce DX project directory:
+- Retrieve package metadata for a converted subscriber package version ID (starts with 04t) into my-folder/ within your Salesforce DX project directory:

-  <%= config.bin %> <%= command.id %> --package 04t... --output-dir my-folder –-target-org my-scratch
+  <%= config.bin %> <%= command.id %> --package 04t... --output-dir my-folder –-target-dev-hub my-devhub

-  If you omit --target-org, this command runs against your default org.

 # flags.package.summary